appellation/site/src/content/blog/2025/01/discord-markdown-part-2.md

 [^3]:
     As discussed in part 1, parsing in JavaScript allows us to hydrate the AST with UI state.
-This is not _good_ but is is oh so convenient.
+This is not _good_ but it is oh so convenient.

 React Native actually just replaced the bridge with their ["New Architecture"](https://reactnative.dev/blog/2024/10/23/the-new-architecture-is-here),